-Lucrative Settlements against Developers Lead to Ugly Spats, Bitter Rivalry in Alviso
+Alviso Resident Leading Charge against Developers, Landowners Has History of Domestic Violence

 “People have told me that they wish Santos would shut up and let other people talk,” says Smith, 56, a 17-year Alviso resident who has helmed the local neighborhood group since 2011.
 “Unfortunately, it seems that some people think their voice should count the loudest.
 And that really came to a head at this last meeting.”

 Espinoza emerged as a prominent figure in Alviso, in part, by articulating that resentment and calling attention to longstanding divisions between the landed families of Portuguese descent—like the Santoses—and the predominantly working-class Latino residents.
 An outspoken Alviso native, Espinoza stood up against Topgolf and Trammel Crow to secure hundreds of thousands of dollars in settlement money for the downtrodden bayside community.
-He also tapped into a widely felt frustration that developers prioritize Santos family concerns over those of other residents.
+He also tapped into a widely felt frustration that developers prioritize Santos family concerns over those of other residents, and that Alviso has been left to suffer from decades of pollution by unscrupulous businesses.

 Last month, Espinoza formed a nonprofit, the Alviso Community Fund, with four other trustees to manage the latest batch of settlement money.
 Though he declined to confirm a dollar amount, citing a confidentiality agreement, sources familiar with the case put the figure at $350,000.
 It’s the second lawsuit Espinoza brought against a developer in recent years, and he’s gearing up to litigate community benefits out of Microsoft, which announced last week that it plans to build in Alviso.